techascent/tech.io/README.md

 Given this abstraction we can implement a [caching](src/tech/io/cache.clj) layer which will cache anything to a defined point in the filesystem.
 We can also implement a [redirection](src/tech/io/redirect.clj) layer which will redirect requests to a defined point on the filesystem.

-A minimal [layer](src/tech/io.clj) is provided for clojure.java.io interoperability and for ease of initial use.

 ## Examples